 You will be working from your home, but in close contact with a supervisor.
-Much of your work will be sent directly to the State office.
-It is important that you review your work for each sample before sending it in.
+It is important that you review your work for each sample before entering the information into the computer.
 Be sure that all required data are entered and that you make notes fully explaining problems and all unusual situations.
 Always submit the information from the forms and samples the same day the work is done.